Figma AI Design: Introducing Buddy, Your Figma AI Design Agent13 min read

 And if the next step is engineering, Anima’s design-to-code plugin gives teams the cleanest path from Figma to real code.

-UX Pilot vs Buddy Figma Plugin
+UX Pilot vs Buddy: Figma AI design plugin comparison

 UX Pilot is part of the same new wave of AI tools helping teams move faster through UX and UI workflows.
 It is useful for teams looking for broader AI assistance across design-related work.